oroinc/documentation/user/storefront/account/users/index.rst

 * Email Address
 * Enabled
 * Confirmed
-* Locked
+* Reset Password
-* More Actions (View, Edit, Enable/Disable, Delete, Unlock).
+* User Actions (View, Edit, Enable/Disable, Delete).

 .. image:: /user/img/storefront/users_roles/users-actions.png
    :alt: Display the actions that a user can perform from the Users section

-Within the table you have the following :ref:`action buttons <frontstore-guide--navigation-action-buttons>` available:
+You also have the ability to:

 1. Refresh the view table: click |IcRefresh| to update the view table.
 2. Reset the view table: click |IcReset| to clear view table customization and return to default settings.
 Reset applies to all filters, records per page and sorting changes that you have made.
-3. Table settings: click |IcSettings| to define which columns to show in the table.
+3. Manage table settings: click |IcSettings| to define which columns to show in the table.
-4. :ref:`Filters <frontstore-guide--navigation-filters>`.
+4. Manage :ref:`filters <frontstore-guide--navigation-filters>`.

 Customer User View Page
 -----------------------

-The Customer User View Page has the name of the selected user in the page header.
+The :ref:`Customer User <user-guide--customers--customer-users>` page has the name of the selected user in the page header.

 .. image:: /user/img/storefront/users_roles/CustomerUser.png